KhadrasWellun/particle-life/README.md

 # Artificial Universe with Particle Life Simulation

-NEW 1.7 version!!!
+NEW 1.8 version!!!
+May 5, 2023
- - A new designed menu!
- - 7 Neon colors!
+ - 4 new matrix added!
+Now there is 8 matrix that controls the simulation.
+ - Random color for each respawn!
+ - Toroidal wrapping!
+Now each particle that touches the edges of the simulation is teleported to the opposite edge, keeping its direction.
  - Renamed particle types with greek letters to be able to easy change the colors of the particles!
  - Evolve Parameters with three categories: Interaction Evolve Parameters, Probability Evolve Parameters and Viscosity Evolve Parameters!
  - Randomization of simulation parameters between user-defined minimum and maximum limits!